adelmazza/slim-framework/README.md

 # slim-framework

-Skeleton based on  Slim 3 andthe following libraries
+Skeleton based on  Slim 3 and the following libraries

 - slim/twig-view
 - slim/flash